 Take Melissa, for instance.
-Despite the fact we’ve never met, I started watching Melissa years ago online after she started dating a friend of mine.
+Despite the fact we’ve never met, I started watching Melissa years ago after she started dating a friend of mine.
 Turns out Melissa is a voracious reader with a penchant for the macabre.
 I’ve read nearly a dozen of her suggestions, mentioned here and there throughout social media over the years.

 Twelve years later I still keep tabs on Melissa.
 She’s engaged now to a successful comedian I happen to know.
 It makes me happy because he’s a nice guy.
-I like knowing that she’s ok.
+I like knowing that she’s okay.
 Melissa’s books and her reactions to them have taught me a great deal about empathy and sensitivity.
 We’re in a book club, Melissa and I. I like to think she’d like it if she knew.

 Another member of my book club is an ex-boyfriend named Jeremy.
 We haven’t interacted in more than two decades, but I am always on the lookout for his books.
 He isn’t forthcoming about his choices.
 Sometimes I have to dig deep in the comments to see what’s on his shelves, but I always find it.